fishcus/KAP-manual/en/release/KAP_3_0_notes.en.md

 ### Download

-KAP V3.0 is available for download.
+Kyligence Enterprise V3.0 is available for download.
 Please visit [Kyligence Account](http://download.kyligence.io/ ) for more information.